kiahvaidya/FlightFarePrediction/README.md

 # ✈️ Flight Fare Prediction

-This project uses machine learning to predict flight fares based on airline, source, destination, duration, and other flight-related features.
+This project uses machine learning to predict flight fares based on user-provided flight details and suggests the best booking date to get the lowest fare.

 ## 🔧 Algorithms Used
 - Random Forest Regressor ✅ (Best Performing)